theaupoulat/zenvest-lite/README.md

 ### Bonus:

-- Implement signup and login to authenticate users. (they can't have access to the portfolio until signed up and logged in).
+- Implement sign-up and login to authenticate users. (they can't have access to the portfolio until signed up and logged in).
 - Add filters feature on the list of investments by company and investment year, add another filter on the investment detailed view by event type.

 ## Getting started

 To bootstrap a prototype quickly and keep things simple, you will use [Next.js](https://nextjs.org/) alongside [Prisma](https://www.prisma.io/) to create the backend.
-The database schema is located in prisma/schema.prisma
+You should fork this repository and proceed with implementing the user stories.
+The database schema is located in prisma/schema.prisma.

 You may follow the instructions given [here](https://vercel.com/guides/nextjs-prisma-postgres), you can also check relevant Prisma examples.